github/training-kit/downloads/github-git-concepts.md

 A parallel version of repository.
 It is contained within the repository, but does not affect the primary or master branch allowing you to work freely without disrupting the "live" version.

 ### Remote
-This is the connection of a repository hosted on a server, most likely GitHub.com.
-It can be connected to local repositories so that changes can be synchronized.
+The connection of a local repository with one on GitHub.com.
+It permits revision history to be synchronized by publishing local commits and downloading any new changes from GitHub.

 ## Configuring
 The first thing to setup when using Git is two important fields about the user.
 This allows appropriate credit and traceability for project contributions.